demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 Then let's define the spec for the ranging message.

-Given we are receiving the above sample XML as a message, we will be transforming it to a Clojure sequence as below
+Given we are receiving the above sample XML as a message, we will be transforming it to a Clojure sequence as below.

 ```clojure
 ({:channel-id "UA", :items ({:ean "EAN_1", :id "SKU1"}